 Dr. Don L. Smith, of McGill University in Montreal, has been studying the phytotoxic effect of herbicides on corn, wheat and soybeans since 2015.
 His results confirm that this type of abiotic stress will have a real effect on the crop’s physiology.

 Dr. Smith’s team used photosynthetic activity to measure the importance of this effect.
 It has been clearly demonstrated that the growth and development of crops is tightly linked to the photosynthetic activity.

-In field trials, plants treated with herbicides were compared to plants treated with a mix of herbicides and biostimulant.
-Herbicides used were bromoxynil/MCPA and glyphosate plus atrazine/dicamba in wheat and corn; glyphosate and chlorimuron ethyl in soybean.
-The biostimulants applied were Axter’s CropBooster 2.0 for corn and wheat, and Axter’s RR SoyBooster 2.0 for soybean.
+In greenhouse and field trials, Dr .Smith’s team measured photosynthetic activity when crops were treated with herbicides and with a mixture of herbicides and a biostimulant.
+Different herbicides were tested : bromoxynil/MCPA in wheat, glyphosate plus atrazine/dicamba in corn and glyphosate plus chlorimuron ethyl in soybeans.
+The biostimulant used was the 2.0 Technology included in CropBooster 2.0 and RR SoyBooster 2.0.

 The application of herbicides reduced photosynthesis by 32% in corn, 25% in soybeans and 47% in wheat.
 This reduction lasted for a period of up to five days.
 The addition of the 2.0 technology significantly improved photosynthesis in soybeans and wheat, and when added to the herbicides, the 2.0 technology significantly reduced the negative impact of the herbicide by more than 50%, to 17% in corn, 13% in soybeans and 17% in wheat.